When Jeremiah falls, they get up right away, go back to what he was doing, and try again. When Jasmine falls, they sit, cry, and refuse to try again.

 - Look for the child’s strengths and emphasize the positive

-- Teach self-care and good habits, such as healthy eating, exercise, getting enough rest
+- Teach self-care and good habits, such as healthy eating, exercise, and getting enough rest

 - Help children experience success and understand that mistakes are okay